FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 <p style="font-size: 16px; font-style: italic;">Hello, world!</p>
 ```

-However, this method is usually not preferred because it's very difficult to override these styles later on.
+However, this method is usually not preferred because it's very difficult to override these styles (more on **specificity** later...).

 And it's really not much different from the 1990s way of applying inline styles, which makes it difficult to maintain!

 ---

-# Internal CSS
+# Internal Stylesheet

 Using internal CSS means that you include your CSS inside `<style>` tags in the head of your HTML file.
 For example: